In this article:

 - Buyers' agents will require a contract.
 Buyers' agents who have access to the MLS will need a signed buyer representation agreement with the homebuyer.
 The agreement might require you to work exclusively with the agent for a specific period or home search and describe your agent's compensation.

-Although the new rules don't prohibit the seller's agent from splitting their commission with the buyer's agent, the commission split would have to be negotiated off the MLS.
-In practice, this might lead to decoupling, where the seller and buyer each pay their respective agents.
+Although the new rules don't prohibit the seller's agent from splitting their commission with the buyer's agent, commission splits are now required to be negotiated off the MLS.
+In practice, this could lead to decoupling, where the seller and buyer each pay their respective agents.

 - Percentage of the sale price: Buyers might pay a percentage of the sale price or negotiate an arrangement that aligns their goal of paying a low price with the agent's commission.